Sections in this page

-Before use and at the start of each shift, an EWP must be checked by the operator and tested in accordance with the pre-operational checklist based on Australian Standards.
+Before use and at the start of each shift, operators must check and test an EWP in accordance with the pre-operational checklist based on Australian Standards.

 Checks must include safety devices and interlock controls.
 If faults are identified, the EWP must be placed out of action (tagged out) and fixed before being used again.

 The positioning and stability of an EWP must be carefully assessed, taking into account:

 - overhead power lines or underground services

 - surface slopes, ground cavities and the condition of the ground surface.